Oclemy/nuxtjs.org/content/en/guides/components-glossary/pages-fetch.md

----
-title: 'The Fetch Hook'
-description: The `fetch` hook is for fetching data asynchronously.
-It is called on server-side when rendering the route, and on client-side when navigating.
-menu: Fetch Hook
-category: components-glossary
-position: 0
----

 ## Nuxt >= 2.12

 Nuxt.js `v2.12` introduces a new hook called `fetch` which you can use **in any of your Vue components**.
 Use fetch every time you need to get **asynchronous** data. `fetch` is called on server-side when rendering the route, and on client-side when navigating.